jupyterlab/jupyterlab-latex/README.md

 ## Requirements

 * JupyterLab 0.31
-* An application that can compile `.tex` files to PDF (e.g., `pdflatex`, `xelatex`, or `pdflatex.exe` on Windows with MiKTeX).
+* An application that can compile `.tex` files to PDF (e.g., `pdflatex`, `xelatex`; use `pdflatex.exe` on Windows with MiKTeX).
 This application must be available as a command in the same environment as the notebook server.
 * An application that can process `.bib` files for producing bibliographies.
 As withe the LaTeX command, this must be available in the same environment as the notebook server.

 ## Installation